marvision-ai/Deeplearning-Sandbox/README.md

 A deep learning utilities library for my experiments and development.
 Free to use by all.

-## Topics
+## Utilities
-1. Preliminary Dataset loader:
+1. **Preliminary Dataset loader:**
    - This dataset loader is simple by design; however, it affords us the ability to apply any number of image preprocessors to every image in our dataset with ease.
-The only caveat of this dataset loader is that it assumes that all images in the dataset can fit into main memory at once. **To be enhanced soon.**
+The only caveat of this dataset loader is that it assumes that all images in the dataset can fit into main memory at once.
+(To be expanded upon soon)

 ```